Chokladglasyr/research-uppgift/README.md

-# Idas uppgift
+# Welcome to Ida's research uppgift!

 ![Bild på mig](https://media.licdn.com/dms/image/v2/C5603AQFEzLlS5z3vpA/profile-displayphoto-shrink_800_800/profile-displayphoto-shrink_800_800/0/1524664061079?e=1731542400&v=beta&t=3VbH7htDK3zhEo5-mGzXRgYFbDlZb374OSsNY7q4AIo)

+## Hello!
 Of course I thought the first .txt files were what we were going to work with...
-But now I realized the .md and .txt is NOT the same!
+But now I've realized that .md and .txt is NOT the same!
 So here I am, on a new branch, with .md files!
-Several, just for the fun of it, for experimenting.
+Several actually, just for fun and for experimenting.

 ### [Startup mess!](/startup-mess.md)